Research and Development Survey

 Imputation methodology

 This section outlines the imputation methodology we use in the R&D Survey (business, government, and CRIs).
-No unit non-response was required for the R&D higher education (universities) survey, as a 100 percent response rate was achieved.
+Unit non-response treatment is usually not required for the R&D higher education (universities) survey, since to usually achieving a 100 percent response rate.

 Unit non-response